Stofbrew/endoflife/letting-people-know/index.md

      GPO Box 30
      Sydney NSW 2001

-If you're applying in person or by post, you will need:
+If you're applying in person or by post, you will also need:
 - a completed <a href ="https://www.bdm.nsw.gov.au/Documents/apply-for-death-certificate.pdf"> Death Certificate Application Form [PDF - 00MB] </a>